manosim/django-rest-framework-docs/README.md

         url(r'^rest-api/', include('rest_framework_docs.urls')),

-3. View /rest-api/docs to see you Django Rest Framework endpoints
+3. View /rest-api/docs to see your Django Rest Framework endpoints

 How it works